-Some NEO's, along with certain other executives, are provided with a limited number of perquisites and additional benefits that are part of the Company's broad-based total compensation program.
+Some NEOs, along with certain other executives, are provided with a limited number of perquisites and additional benefits that are part of the Company's broad-based total compensation program.
 An item is not a perquisite if it is integrally and directly related to the performance of the executive's duties.
 An item is a perquisite if it confers a direct or indirect benefit that has a personal aspect, without regard to whether it may be provided for some business reason or for the convenience of the Company, unless it is generally available on a non-discriminatory basis to all employees.

-During fiscal year 2011, the Company provided some or all of the following perquisites to the NEO's, all of which are quantified in the "Summary Compensation Table" and "All Other Compensation" table on pages 27 and 28, respectively.
+During fiscal year 2012, the Company provided some or all of the following perquisites to the NEOs, all of which are quantified in the "Summary Compensation Table" and "All Other Compensation" table below.

-- Monthly auto allowance of \$1,500, subject to normal payroll taxes, for all NEO's other than Mr. Lindstrom. - Executive physical examination.
-The Company believes it benefits from this perquisite by encouraging its executive officers to protect their health - Company match under the Company's non-qualified Deferred Compensation Plan.
+- Monthly auto allowance of \$1,500, subject to normal payroll taxes, was provided to Messrs.
+Freeman and Fiedler.
+This benefit is not part of Mr. Lindstrom's, Mr. Lewey's or Ms. Sahrbeck's compensation. - Executive physical examination.
+The Company believes it benefits from this perquisite by encouraging its executive officers to protect their health. - Company match under the Company's non-qualified Deferred Compensation Plan.
 The Deferred Compensation Plan provides a 25 percent match on the first 10 percent of a participant's annual base salary deferrals, which vests following three years of service with the Company.
 As noted above, the Company instituted a suspension of the Company's matching contribution to the Deferred Compensation Plan on February 15, 2009.
-No matching contribution was made to executives for fiscal year 2011.
+No matching contribution was made to executives for fiscal year 2012.

 The Committee annually reviews the perquisites and additional benefits provided to executive officers as part of their overall review of executive compensation.
 The Committee has determined the perquisites to be within the appropriate range of competitive compensation practices.
-Details about the NEOs' perquisites, including the fiscal year 2011 cost to the Company, are shown in the "All Other Compensation" column of the "Summary Compensation Table" and in the accompanying narrative.
+Details about the NEOs' perquisites, including the fiscal year 2012 cost to the Company, are shown in the "All Other Compensation" column of the "Summary Compensation Table" and in the accompanying narrative.